DidierGlz/2ship2harkinian/README.md

 # Development
 ### Building

-If you want to manually compile 2S2H, please consult the [building instructions](docs/BUILDING.md).
+If you want to manually compile 2S2H, please consult the [building instructions](docs/BUILDING.md). caca

 ### Playtesting